January 15, 2026

 Then technology changed everything.

-This transformation is part of a broader revolution in how fintech is changing personal finance—from daily banking to investing to insurance.
+This transformation is part of a broader revolution in how FinTech is changing personal finance — from daily banking to investing to insurance.
 Understanding these connected changes helps you navigate the modern financial landscape more effectively.

 What Wealth Management Technology Actually Is

-Wealth management technology encompasses digital tools and platforms that automate or enhance financial planning, investment management, and wealth building—tasks traditionally performed by human financial advisors.
+Wealth management technology encompasses digital tools and platforms that automate or enhance financial planning, investment management, and wealth building — tasks traditionally performed by human financial advisors.

 The category includes: